Favourited 65 times

 At the primary location for volunteers to stay, a woman in her 60s lives in a 3 bedroom house, and occasionally a family member comes to live in the other bedroom (her 90 year old mother or a younger cousin).

 Lunch is provided during the week by the school, and we will pay a food stipend so you can buy groceries at other times.
-We can take you to the grocery store, too.
 The local grocery store has a free delivery service and there is a small store 5 blocks away that sells essentials (fruits and vegetables, milk, butter, rice, spices, etc).

 In your time off, we can provide you with a bicycle if you request it, and there are several exercise groups nearby that you can participate in.
 On the weekends there are some clubs you can go to if you're interested in nightlife, including a dance bar with a beautiful view overlooking a small river valley, located just 2 minutes away from the school on foot.